PeterTh/perf-oriented-dev/exercises/sheet_07.md

 cmake -DCMAKE_BUILD_TYPE=Release -G Ninja ../code
 ```

 For each benchmark run, first perform a `ninja clean`, and then measure the time and peak memory consumption of `ninja`.
+**Note**: As always, you should benchmark by submitting a job to a node.
+To eliminate overhead to shared network file infrastructure,
+copy the input source code to the local file system (i.e. `/tmp`) and run the compilation with that as the source.

 Perform 3 sets of benchmarks: